Our managing editor takes a look back at some of the most memorable cars produced over the last four decades, many of which were road-going racecars.

 Local is lekker

-The best was that you could walk into a showroom on Monday and buy (nearly) the exact model you witnessed win on Saturday.
+The best part was that you could walk into a showroom on Monday and buy (nearly) the road-going racecar you witnessed win on Saturday.
 Or better yet, buy your own and race it against the factory teams, as many did.
-Homologations specials’ place on the world stage continued and one could even buy an outrageous Le Mans special, such as the Mercedes-Benz CLK GTR.
+Homologations specials’ place on the world stage continued and one could even buy an outrageous Le Mans special, such as the Mercedes-Benz CLK GTR or Porsche.
+Yes, they were made in limited numbers and were expensive but they were available to purchase.

 Where did they go?

-This gradual move from production-based series to bespoke machinery has robbed us of special machinery along the way.
-Imagine if Toyota produced a V8-powered Hilux similar to its Dakar counterpart; a combination, I am told, enthusiasts produce by the dozens with old Lexus engines sourced from Japan.
+This gradual move from production-based, road-going racecars to bespoke machinery has robbed us of special machinery along the way.
+Imagine if Toyota produced a V8-powered Hilux similar to its Dakar counterpart; a combination, I am told, enthusiasts produce by the dozens with old Lexus engines.

 The other, and main, point of this article is that creation of these bespoke machines has driven up the cost of motorsport to astronomical levels.
 No longer can privateers, whom I believe are the lifeblood of racing worldwide, compete with works outfits unless they are extremely well-funded.